Secure CheckoutPersonal information is secured with SSL technology.

 Ross's Simulation, Fourth Edition introduces aspiring and practicing actuaries, engineers, computer scientists and others to the practical aspects of constructing computerized simulation studies to analyze and interpret real phenomena.
 Readers learn to apply results of these analyses to problems in a wide variety of fields to obtain effective, accurate solutions and make predictions about future outcomes.
 This text explains how a computer can be used to generate random numbers, and how to use these random numbers to generate the behavior of a stochastic model over time.
 It presents the statistics needed to analyze simulated data as well as that needed for validating the simulation model.

-Senior/graduate level students taking a course in Simulation, found in many different departments, including: Computer Science, Industrial Engineering, Operations Research, Statistics, Mathematics, Electrical Engineering, and Quantitative Business Analysis.
+Senior/graduate level students taking a course in Simulation, found in many different departments, including: Computer Science, Industrial Engineering, Operations Research, Statistics, Mathematics, Electrical Engineering, and Quantitative Business Analysis

 - 1st August 2006

 - Academic Press